• Art Magazine

 Marketing digital art is a crucial step in making it accessible to a wider audience and potentially monetizing it.
 There are many ways to market digital art, and different strategies can be effective depending on the purpose and target audience.

-Become rich with digital art?
+Getting rich with digital art?

-(1) NFTS - future or hype in the art market?
+(1) NFTs – Future or hype in the art market?

-(2): Thomas Harrington Rawles Short Film "Care More"
+(2): Thomas Harrington Rawles short film “Care More”

-(3): Songrights as a speculative object
+(3): Song rights as a speculative object

-(4): Detmer Session: Magic Island Live
+(4): Bedroom Session: Magic Island Live

 The future of digital art

-Owner and Managing Director of Kunstplaza.
-Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.
+Owner and managing director of Kunstplaza .
+Publicist, editor and passionate blogger in the field of art, design and creativity since 2011.

 Joachim Rodriguez y Romero

-Owner and Managing Director of Kunstplaza.
-Publicist, editor, and passionate blogger in the field of art, design, and creativity since 2011.
-Successful completion of a degree in web design as part of a university program (2008).
-Further development of creativity techniques through courses in free drawing, expressive painting, and theater/acting.
-Profound knowledge of the art market through many years of journalistic research and numerous collaborations with actors/institutions from art and culture.
+Owner and Managing Director of Kunstplaza .
+Publicist, editor, and passionate blogger in the fields of art, design, and creativity since 2011.
+Graduated with a degree in web design from university (2008).
+Further developed creative techniques through courses in freehand drawing, expressive painting, and theatre/acting.
+Profound knowledge of the art market gained through years of journalistic research and numerous collaborations with key players and institutions in the arts and culture sector.

 You might also be interested in:

-• The 55+ best online tools for freelancers, self-employed, and solo entrepreneurs (2024)
+• The 55+ best online tools for freelancers, independent professionals and solo self-employed individuals (2024)

-Freelancer Software Top Tools: The 95+ best online apps for freelancers and solo self-employed (2025)
+Freelancer Software Top Tools: The 95+ best online apps for freelancers and solo self-employed individuals (2025)

 • Graphic Tablets 2025: The 7 Best Models for Digital Artwork (Tested by Professionals)